chook81/microsoft-graph-docs/api-reference/beta/synchronization/synchronization-overview.md

 ### Synchronization Template

-Synchronization template provides default synchronization settings for a particular application.
-Template is controlled by the developer of the application, although anyone can retrieve the template to see the default settings.
-One of the most important settings template provides is synchronization schema, which will be used as default one for any synchronization job based on this template.
-Template is required to create a synchronization job.
-For more information, please see [synchronization template](synchronization-template.md)
+Synchronization template provides pre-configured synchronization settings for a particular application.
+These settings will be used by default for any [synchronization job](synchronization-job.md) based on the template.
+Template is controlled by the developer of the application, although anyone can retrieve the template to see the default settings, most importantly [synchronization schema](synchronization-schema.md).

-Application developer may provide multiple templates for a given application, and designate a default one.
-If multiple templates are available for the application you are interested in, seek application-specific guidance on which one better suits your case.

 ### Synchronization Job